tembo-io/website/landing/src/content/blog/2024-03-06-postgres-14-and-16/index.md

 The introduction of Postgres 16 brings a host of improvements and innovations that promise to enhance your experience:

-- **Query performance improvements**: Experience enhanced query performance with increased parallelism, allowing for more efficient data processing.
-- **Monitoring with pg_stat_io**: Gain deeper insights into your database operations with the new `pg_stat_io` view, offering detailed I/O statistics for better performance tuning.
-- **Enhanced Security Features**: Enjoy stronger security measures, providing peace of mind with more robust data protection and access control.
-- # Announcing support for Postgres 16 and 14 on Tembo

-We're thrilled to announce the addition of support for Postgres versions 14 and 16 in Tembo Cloud.
-This is a big leap forward for us.
-We're all in on our commitment to give developers and businesses the best, most powerful, and adaptable database options out there.

-## Broadening horizons with Postgres 14 & 16

-Postgres has long been the database of choice for those who prioritize reliability, scalability, and an active community of development.
-With the inclusion of versions 14 and 16, we're not just keeping pace with the latest developments — we're ensuring that our users are too.

-## What this means for you

-Whether you're building complex applications, managing large datasets, or developing cutting-edge services, the choice between Postgres 14, 15, and 16 means you can select the version that best fits your project's needs.

-### Postgres 16: A Closer Look at the New Features

-The introduction of Postgres 16 brings a host of improvements and innovations that promise to enhance your experience:

 - **Developer experience enhancements**:  Benefit from an array of usability and functionality improvements:
   - More SQL/JSON syntax, like `JSON_ARRAY()`, `JSON_ARRAYAGG()`, and `IS JSON`, simplifies working with JSON data.
   - Enhanced readability with the use of underscores in numeric literals (e.g., `5_432_000`) and support for non-decimal integer literals (e.g., `0x1538`, `0o12470`, `0b1010100111000`).